Floppy/vtt2an/README.md

 ## Usage

-`bundle exec exe/vtt2an.rb /path/to/file.vtt > out.an`
+`bundle exec exe/vtt2an.rb /path/to/file.vtt /path/to/output.an`